Biographical Sketch

 He is Distinguished Professor and Chancellor's Professor of Computer Science at the University of California, Los Angeles, where he directs the UCLA Computer Graphics & Vision Laboratory.
 He is also Co-Founder and Chief Scientist of VoxelCloud, Inc., a multinational healthcare AI company.
 He is or was a Guggenheim Fellow, a Fellow of the Royal Society (FRS) of London and the Royal Society of Canada (FRSC), a Fellow of the Association for Computing Machinery (ACM), a Life Fellow of the Institute of Electrical and Electronics Engineers (IEEE), a Fellow of the Asia-Pacific Artificial Intelligence Association (AAIA), a Distinguished Fellow of the International Engineering and Technology Institute (IETI), a Member of the European Academy of Sciences (EAS) and the New York Academy of Sciences (NYAS), and a Life Member of Sigma Xi.

 Terzopoulos received the PhD degree ('84) in Artificial Intelligence from the EECS Department of the Massachusetts Institute of Technology (MIT) and the MEng and Honours BEng degrees in Electrical Engineering from McGill University.
-After graduation, he remained as a research scientist at the MIT Artificial Intelligence Lab, Cambridge, MA.
+After graduation, he remained at the MIT Artificial Intelligence Lab as a research scientist.
 Prior to becoming an academic, he was employed at Schlumberger, Inc., serving as a Program Leader at corporate research centers in Palo Alto, California, and Austin, Texas.
 He joined the University of Toronto in 1989, where he was first an associate professor and then a full professor in the departments of Computer Science and Electrical & Computer Engineering.
 He joined UCLA in 2005 from New York University, where since 2000 he had held the Lucy and Henry Moses Endowed Professorship in Science and was Professor of Computer Science and Mathematics at NYU's Courant Institute of Mathematical Sciences.
 From 2018 to 2023 he was an Advisory Professor at Shanghai Jiao Tong University, where he co-directs the SJTU-UCLA Center for Machine Perception and Inference.
 He has been a visiting professor at the University of Paris-Dauphine and Singapore's Institute for Infocomm Research, and a consultant at IBM's Almaden Research Center in San Jose, CA, at Intel Corporation in Santa Clara, CA, at Digital's (subsequently Compaq's and Hewlett-Packard's) Cambridge Research Laboratory in Cambridge, MA, at the NEC Research Institute in Princeton, NJ, and at the Schlumberger Laboratory for Computer Science in Austin, TX.

 Professor Terzopoulos has been listed by ISI and other citation indexes among the most highly-cited authors in engineering and computer science.
 His published work comprises more than 400 scientific publications, primarily in computer graphics, computer vision, medical image analysis, computer-aided design, and artificial intelligence/life, including the volumes Real-Time Computer Vision (Cambridge Univ.
 Press '94), Animation and Simulation (Springer-Verlag '95), Deformable Models in Medical Image Analysis (IEEE CS Press '98), and Distributed Video Sensor Networks (Springer '11).
 His research has been funded by several companies and by the National Science Foundation, the National Academies, the Department of Defense (Army, DARPA, TSWG), the Intelligence Community (CIA, IARPA), the Cedars-Sinai Medical Center, the Mount Sinai School of Medicine, and by the Guggenheim, Okawa, and Rothman Foundations, as well as in Canada by NSERC, CIFAR, CITO, PRECARN, ITRC, etc. He has given more than 500 invited talks worldwide on his research, including well over 100 distinguished lectures and keynote or plenary addresses.